meganz/MEGAchat/Readme.md

 and of the two backends supported by webrtc we can use only openssl.
 Therefore, we must force webrtc to build with openssl on all platforms.
 Then we hit another problem - webrtc wants to build with Google's own version of openssl, called boringssl (shipped within the webrtc source tree).
 It is not binary compatible with the standard openssl and this will result again in segfaults.
-So we need to force webrtc to build against the 'system' openssl, that will be used for the rest of the code as well.
+So we need to force webrtc to build against the openssl version that we use for the rest of the code as well.
 To do that, we need to replace the .gyp file responsible for building and linking webrtc against the boringssl lib.
-First, just in case, we will hide all boringssl stuff from the build system and create our own fake dir with the false .gyp file.
+First, we will delete/rename the dir containing boringssl, and create our own boringssl dir with the special .gyp file.
 In order to do that:
-`mv third_party/boringssl third_party/boringssl_hide`
+`rm -r third_party/boringssl`
 `mkdir third_party/boringssl`
 `cp /path/to/karere/webrtc-build/boringssl.gyp ./third_party/boringssl/`

-This file maps boringssl references to the openssl installed in your system/sysroot/buildroot.
-For this to work, you need to have the `DEPS_SYSROOT` env variable set to the prefix where openssl is installed.
+This file maps all boringssl references from the webrtc build system to the prefix that we tell it, via the `DEPS_SYSROOT` env variable, which you need to set to the prefix where openssl is installed.
-When not cross-compiling, this is usually `/usr` or `/usr/local`, and when cross-compiling, this is normally the sysroot/buildroot directory where all depenencies are built.
+On Linux, this is usually the system prefix `/usr` or `/usr/local`, for MacOS this is the prefix where MacPorts or Homebrew install, and when cross-compiling, this is normally the sysroot/buildroot directory where all depenencies are built.
 Note that on cross-build environments you cannot assign this variable to a variable set by the cross-compile environment env-xxx.sh script, because that script must not be sourced in this shell.
 * Android